tonaliTanaka/PalmRestWithTouchID/README.md

 In addition, __Standard Quality__ mode was used in Ultimaker Cura.

 After priting, the magnets were inserted into the printed palm rest.
-At this time, you shou
+At this time, you should watch the direction of the magnets.

 ## License